bsande6/HangoutMobile/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Determine which friends are available to do something.
 Users are able to input their schedule and report their current status (busy, willing to do something, wanting to travel, etc).

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description`
+Why not text your friends instead?
+Or check Facebook status?
+Hangout App makes it much easier to get an organized view of who is available without the hassle of keeping up with messages.

+In this app, users can set their status depending on their availability in addition to viewing the status of their friends list.
+Add friends directly from your contacts

+This project is for CPSC 4720 at Clemson University.

 <p align="right">(<a href="#top">back to top</a>)</p>